Shyam2143/iTunes-music-analytics/README.md

 - How can we optimize our product mix?
 - What customer segments should we prioritize?
 - Where should we focus marketing efforts?

-## Performance Considerations

-- All tables include appropriate indexes for